 When redecorating a room or a house, contemporary lighting is a big concern.
-Dimly lit rooms can be uninviting and even depressing since human beings naturally desire the light.
+Dimly lit rooms can be uninviting and even depressing since human beings naturally desire light.
 Some rooms, of course, invite low lighting.
 A bedroom doesn’t require glaring light whereas a dramatic entryway or living room might be stunning with a bold, dramatic spotlight.

 The more aged the home, the harder it is to plan for modern lighting.
 Here are twelve issues to think about when planning your lighting upgrade.